MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/dataflow-solution-awareness.md

 * To enable dataflow import, the Dataflows plugin performs unmanaged customizations during the asynchronous import step.
 These modifications are essential for a successful import.
 * Dataflows do not support block of unmanaged customizations.
 See, [Block unmanaged customizations in Dataverse environments](/power-platform/alm/block-unmanaged-customizations#known-limitations)
 * Dataflows do not support preferred solution.
 See, [Set a preferred solution](/power-apps/maker/data-platform/preferred-solution#limitations)
-* Dataflows can't be deployed to environments in administration mode.
+* For dataflows to import successfully into an environment, either the environment can't be in administration mode, or background operations need to be enabled.